tspider0176/mocktwitter-by-ruby/README.md

 Mock twitter app
 ====
 ## Description
-Twitter-like web application by ruby and sinatra for self learning.
+Twitter-like web application by Ruby and Sinatra framework for homework on university.

 ## Environment
 * ruby 2.2.3p173